This is an archived page and for reference purposes only

 Year in industry

-Placements will be arranged by the Q-Step Placement Officer who will provide one-to-one guidance and assist with any practical matters, although you will have the opportunity to arrange your own placement (subject to agreement) if you so wish.
-You will also be assigned an academic supervisor who will assist you your placement assessments.
+Placements are arranged by the Q-Step Placement Officer who provides one-to-one guidance and assists with any practical matters, although you can arrange your own placement (subject to agreement) if you so wish.
+You are also assigned an academic supervisor who assists you with your placement assessments.

 Placements provide invaluable career experience and insights into the professional world and the repeated practical and professional use of your skills means that you can move seamlessly into quantitative methods careers, in academia or beyond.